Newsletter Subscribe

 Red Curry Paste, Coconut cream, Lemongrass stalks, Green beans, Onions, Garlic, Chicken breast, Thai Basil leaves, Kaffir Lime leaves, Red Chili.

-Sometimes the coconut cream will not release the oil; it all depends on the type of coconut cream you are using.
+Sometimes, the coconut cream may not release its oil; this depends on the type of coconut cream used.
+Make sure to shake the can thoroughly before opening it.
 Stir well to dissolve the Thai red curry paste.
-Add the chicken breasts whilst the Thai red curry paste mixture is still simmering.
-Also, add 1/2 cup of water.
+While the mixture is still simmering, add the chicken breasts, along with 1/2 cup of water.

-Slices of lime will enhance the acidic flavours of the red curry and bring out the naturally creamy coconut taste.
-You can also some fresh basil leaves and parsley as garnish.
+Adding lime slices will enhance the curry’s acidity and bring out the coconut’s natural creaminess.
+You can also garnish the dish with fresh basil leaves and parsley for added flavor and presentation.

 Choosing a high-quality Thai red curry paste is crucial for making the best Thai Red curry.
 Some store-bought pastes lack certain ingredients, which can deviate from the dish’s authentic taste.
 We recommend “Thai Choice – Red curry paste.”
 It is a great, inexpensive option that is widely available in most supermarkets.
+Full-fat coconut cream is recommended for Thai red curry to enhance its thickness.
+You can also use a light coconut milk if that is your preference; however, the Thai red curry sauce will not be as thick.

 You can also make a vegetarian version of this dish and swap out the chicken for tofu.
 There are different ways to make Thai red curry.
 Some people choose to fry the Thai red curry paste before adding the coconut cream, while others thicken the coconut milk before adding the paste.
 Adding extra herbs, such as coriander or cumin, will intensify the flavour.
 Adding vegetables like zucchini, bamboo shoots, or eggplants can also be added to the Thai red curry.

-Panang Curry: It is a rich and creamy dish featuring a blend of Thai red curry paste, coconut milk, and peanuts.
-It has a subtle taste compared to Thai Red curry; however, it is not to be underestimated.
+Panang Curry is a rich and creamy dish featuring a blend of Thai red curry paste, coconut milk, and peanuts.
+It has a subtler taste than Thai Red curry; however, it is not to be underestimated.
 This dish is phenomenal in many ways.
+Tom Yum Goong combines sweet and sour flavours.
+It is made with shrimp, lemongrass, kefir, and galangal.
+This dish is a seafood lover’s dream.
+Thai Green Curry is made with fresh green chilies; it has a vibrant green hue, is simmered with Thai basil leaves, and has a fresh flavour.

 Store the Thai red curry in an airtight container in the refrigerator for 2 to 4 days.
 Reheat the Thai Red curry in a pot or the microwave.
 You can also freeze the Thai red curry for up to 3 months.